DavidMorgan92/cookbook/TESTING.md

 ### Message is sent by email

 This was working when set up with a Gmail account.
 Unfortunately the account was blocked for violating Gmail's policies.
 I was able to set up a Postmark account using my work email which works, but the content of the email is blocked by the company policy.
+Therefore I've not been able to test this again.

+As long as the email environment variables are set to a correct account and host then it should work.

 [↑ Back to top](#testing)